isRuslan/learn-generators/exercises/look_sync_do_async/problem.md

 });

 ```
-Here we run the generator that stops and wait `readdir` job.
+Here we run the generator that stops and wait for `readdir` job.
 Then we passed `done`
 as callback function that will run our generator when the job is complete.

 But how does `done` know about our generator?
 How will it start him again?